The Greene Murder Case (film)

-The Greene Murder Case is a 1929 talking film produced and released by Paramount Pictures and based on the novel The Greene Murder Case, by S.S.
+The Greene Murder Case is a 1929 American pre-Code mystery film directed by Frank Tuttle and stars William Powell in his second Philo Vance outing, Florence Eldridge, and Jean Arthur.
+It is produced and released on August 11, 1929, by Paramount Pictures and based on the novel The Greene Murder Case, by S.S.
 Van Dine (Willard Huntington Wright).
 The novel had been published a year before this film was made.
-It stars William Powell in his second Philo Vance outing.
-Florence Eldridge and Jean Arthur costar.

 In 1937, the film was remade as Night of Mystery.